 No pot function

 But it isn’t just the cleanliness that makes the Thermador a top machine.
 Its coffee customization settings store up to eight personalized beverages that can be saved with names, so you can enjoy your go-to drink with total ease.
-The machine also uses a Ceramic Disks system that (quietly) grinds the beans to a consistency that guarantees smooth, consistent texture and flavor.
+The machine also uses ceramic discs to (quietly) grind the beans to a consistency that guarantees smooth, consistent texture and flavor.

 If that weren’t enough, you can even use your phone to control the Thermador TCM24Ps and connect via the Home Connect app.